sir-wabbit/tracehash/README.md

 # tracehash
-TraceHash hashes your exception stacktraces into exception signatures that formalize the intuitive notion of "exception equality": exceptions that have the same signature would usually be considered "the same".
+TraceHash hashes your exception stacktraces into exception signatures that formalize the intuitive notion of "exception sameness": exceptions with the same signature are normally considered "the same".

 ## Usage